Tenza/configurations/ArchLinux Installation/README.md

 First we need to delete the old partitions that remain on the USB key:

 > Open a terminal and type sudo su
-Type fdisk -l and note your USB drive letter.
+Type `fdisk -l` and note your USB drive letter.
-Type fdisk /dev/sdx (replacing x with your drive letter)
+Type `fdisk /dev/sdX`
-Type d to proceed to delete a partition
+Type `d` to proceed to delete a partition
-Type 1 to select the 1st partition and press enter
+Type `1` to select the 1st partition and press enter
-Type d to proceed to delete another partition (fdisk should automatically select the second partition)
+Type `d` to proceed to delete another partition (fdisk should automatically select the second partition)

 Next we need to create the new partition:

-> Type n to make a new partition
+> Type `n` to make a new partition
-Type p to make this partition primary and press enter
+Type `p` to make this partition primary and press enter
-Type 1 to make this the first partition and then press enter
+Type `1` to make this the first partition and then press enter
 Press enter to accept the default first cylinder
 Press enter again to accept the default last cylinder
-Type w to write the new partition information to the USB key
+Type `w` to write the new partition information to the USB key
-Type umount /dev/sdx (replacing x with your drive letter)
+Type `umount /dev/sdX`

 The last step is to create the fat filesystem:

-> Type mkfs.vfat -F 32 /dev/sdx1 (replacing x with your USB key drive letter)
+> Type `mkfs.vfat -F 32 /dev/sdX1`

 <sub><sup>
 References: